 Yoga: It’s not just for parents!
-Award-winning musical artist and kids’ yoga teacher Kira Willey of Fireflies Yoga studio in Pennsylvania offers upbeat kindie style background sounds, including her newest CD, Kings & Queens of the Forest: Yoga Songs for Kids, Volume 2.
-She gives sound advice to parents and families about the benefits of yoga with children.
+Award-winning musical artist and kids’ yoga teacher Kira Willey of Fireflies Yoga studio in Pennsylvania offers upbeat kindie style background sounds, including her CD, Kings & Queens of the Forest: Yoga Songs for Kids, Volume 2.
+She gives sound advice to parents and families about the benefits of yoga for kids.

 “Yoga is a fun, easy way to calm children and take the anxiety out” of the hectic school year, Willey says.
 Here, she shares added insights – and three awesome poses and moves that are wonderful for little ones.

 And if your still waiting on your little one to make an appearance, read up on the benefits of prenatal yoga or delve further into health and fitness to find a different workout for you and your kids.